shashikaxp/-Detector-Inspector-TI/README.md

 1. Clone the repository.
 2. Run `npm install`.
 3. Create any chart by providing the URL via CML `npm run start -- {{url}}`
+4. Chart file/graph will created in root folder

 #### NPM Scripts for run the program